James Hansen, who directs the Program on climate science, awareness and solutions of the Earth

 2. CHP/DH Shoreham Power Station is the initiating document on combined heat and power and district heating from Shoreham power station.

 3. Manifesto for a New World Order.
-Ed Miliband at a meeting at a Labour Party Conference, said that Martin Luther King could not have started his famous speech with 'I have a nightmare', and we need to talk about 'climate prosperity'.
+Ed Miliband said at a meeting at a Labour Party Conference that Martin Luther King could not have started his famous speech with 'I have a nightmare', and we need to talk about 'climate prosperity'.
 I have taken this up as a challenge!

 4. The Energy and Climate Emergencies is the first edition of a work on problems and solutions to peak oil and climate catastrophe.

 5. B&H Energy Descent and Resilience Action Plan (EDRAP) Version 1.0 was the April 2010 draft of the EDRAP (Energy Descent & Resilience Action Plan) for Brighton & Hove.

 6. B&H Energy Descent and Resilience Action Plan (EDRAP) Outline was the original draft outline of the EDRAP Group's Energy Descent plan for Brighton & Hove.